×

 Cremation has all kinds of fees associated with it, some that we call ‘compulsory’, and others that we call ‘avoidable’.
 What category each fee falls into depends on what they concern.

 ‘Compulsory costs’ apply to every ceremony, regardless of what it is, whereas ‘avoidable costs’ depend on the tastes of whoever is organising the funeral.
-We’ve made two tables below which display a few of the average expenses in these two categories.
+We’ve made two tables below which display a few of the average funeral expenses in these two categories.

-Compulsory costs
+Compulsory Costs

 Urgent-collection fee~£250